joshspeagle/dynesty/docs/source/faq.rst

-Finally, ``dynesty`` regularizes the ellipsoids based on their `condition number <https://blogs.mathworks.com/cleve/2017/07/17/what-is-the-condition-number-of-a-matrix/>`_ to avoid issues involve numerical instability.
+Finally, ``dynesty`` regularizes the ellipsoids based on their `condition number <https://blogs.mathworks.com/cleve/2017/07/17/what-is-the-condition-number-of-a-matrix/>`_ to avoid issues involving numerical instability.
 This can reduce the sampling efficiency for problems with very skewed distributions (i.e. large axis ratios) but helps to ensure stable performance.